Zoewewe/EISP-Example/EISP Example.md

 Applies to all these stakeholders:

--        Board of Directors
+1. Board of Directors

-	- Includes Members of the Board (shareholders) and Chairperson of the Board and
+o   Includes Members of the Board (shareholders) and Chairperson of the Board and

--        Executive Management
+2. Executive Management

 o   Includes C-suite executives

--        Security Steering Committee
+3. Security Steering Committee

 o   Includes IT/Security Managers, Legal/Compliance Officers Human Resources (HR) representatives, Business Unit Leaders

--        CISO
+4. CISO

--        Employees
+5. Employees

 o   Include fulltime and contract employees

--        Vendors and Suppliers
+6. Vendors and Suppliers

 ## 5.3 Compliance